Tips for ebiking in Tuscany

-We love to head to Tuscany for a holiday for a late summer or early Autumn break.
-We have been all over Tuscany in Val d’Orcia, San Gimignano, Lake Trasimeno in the Tuscan hills and then on the coast at Viareggio and around Grosetto in the south.
-This year we are headed to Chianti, for the famous L’Erocia vintage bike race. https://ebike-europe.com/tuscany-a-colourful-treat/
+We love to head to Tuscany for a holiday in the late summer or early autumn break; therefore, I have produced some tips for ebiking in Tuscany to help you.
+Visiting areas such as, Val d’Orcia, Chianti, San Gimignano, Lake Trasimeno in the Tuscan hills, and then on the coast at Viareggio and around Grosetto in the south.
+We headed to Chianti this year for the famous L’Erocia vintage bike race. https://ebike-europe.com/tuscany-a-colourful-treat/

-There is always so much to see, taste, smell and experience, you could spend weeks here and never tire of it.
-The food as you would expect is delicious and I would say to everyone, just try everything and ask for suggestions from your host.
+There is always so much to see, taste, smell, and experience that you could spend weeks here and never tire of it.
+As you would expect, the food is delicious, and I would say to everyone, try everything and ask for suggestions from your host.
 Keeping an open mind and open taste buds are a must in Tuscany.

 It’s a little different in Tuscany